ng-Classic/ng-classic/aio/content/guide/i18n-optional-manage-marked-text.md

 # Manage marked text with custom IDs

-The Angular Classicextractor generates a file with a translation unit entry each of the following instances.
+The Angular Classic extractor generates a file with a translation unit entry each of the following instances.

 *   Each `i18n` attribute in a component template
 *   Each [`$localize`][AioApiLocalizeInitLocalize] tagged message string in component code

-As described in [How meanings control text extraction and merges][AioGuideI18nCommonPrepareHowMeaningsControlTextExtractionAndMerges], Angular Classicassigns each translation unit a unique ID.
+As described in [How meanings control text extraction and merges][AioGuideI18nCommonPrepareHowMeaningsControlTextExtractionAndMerges], Angular Classic assigns each translation unit a unique ID.

 The following example displays translation units with unique IDs.